-Company Y is an international organisation that has warehouses in Europe and North America.
+Company Y is an international organization that has warehouses in Europe and North America.

 This strategy would prove somewhat costly, as the WMS integration in North America should have been treated as an entirely separate project from Europe (or any other location for that matter).
 The majority of the technical brief was carried over to the West from the East and much of the development process was assumed to be relatively simple since it had already been done before.

 Subsequently, the customer did not pay as close attention during the pre-production process to various decisions being made as it should have.
 The vendor ordered and implemented the systems and interfaces as were specified in the technical brief.
 As can be imagined, during the testing phase (not long before the updated warehouse was to go live) one of several problems became apparent; one of which was the system’s graphic interfaces did not make sense to the North American site.
 Various costly decisions had to be made on the fly before everything could work together as it should have.

 There are a couple of points to be learned from these companies’ missteps.
 Specific to Company Y’s case, you need to know the equipment standards that are applicable in a given geographic area or country.
 Even equipment from the same manufacturer can be location-specific, and in some cases may not be compatible with your existing hardware or location.